Fact sheet for sector partners on refugee and asylum seeker settlement for settlement

 The Refugee Health Fellows Program supports specialist positions at The Royal Children's and The Royal Melbourne hospitals and Monash Health (Dandenong).
 It aims to coordinate primary and tertiary healthcare for refugees, and coordinate metropolitan and regional services.

-The fellows help health services and practitioners in outer metropolitan, rural and regional Victoria diagnose and manage diseases and conditions common in newly arrived refugee populations.
+The fellows help health services and practitioners in outer metropolitan, rural and regional Victoria to support newly arrived refugee populations.

 Hospital and outreach immigrant and refugee health clinics